 Your home should be an oasis, a place of peace and comfort in your hectic life.
 That is why one of the best investments you can make for your house is proper security.
 When it comes to home invasions, your doors and windows often serve as the first line of defense.
 Both of these entryways have been notorious entry points for intruders.
 Out of all the home burglaries in the United States, about 40% occur when homeowners leave their doors or windows unlocked.
-While this may seem alarming, the good news is that you can drastically change the likelihood of your house being broken into by simply ramping up your security on doors and windows.
+While this may seem alarming, the good news is that you can drastically change the likelihood of your house being broken into by simply knowing when to update your windows and doors.

-Increasing your home security, and assessing when you need to make updates, doesn’t need to be complicated.
+Increasing your home security and assessing when to update your windows and doors doesn’t need to be complicated.
 In fact, even simple measures can help deter thieves.

 Accessing the Current Security Systems

 When accessing your security systems, ask yourself this question, “how many years has this system been in use?”
 If your existing alarm set has been in use for about five years, your alarms will still function well with outdated systems, but if your answer is over five years, it may be time to reassess.

 Residential security systems on average have a lifespan of 10 years, and if your alarm is close to this benchmark, there is a high chance it is not working properly.
 Additionally, some analog security systems may not integrate well with new IP security cameras and modern smart home devices.